 Here are some questions that you can ask to help you quantify your work and impress the recruiter.

 - How many devices did I serve?

-- How many people did I manage or how many teams did I act as a liaison for?
+- Who did I manage?
+How many people or teams did I act as a liaison for?